bruceadowns/miru-syslog/README.md

 ### technical

-* determine event type (syslog, dates, json)
-* parse each event type
-* forward set of MiruLogEvent objects via REST POST
-* cache map[string]string  event type to remote host
+* cache and use event type of each remote host
+* integration testing

 ### non-technical